ridulfo/nino-lang/README.md

 [![Run Tests](https://github.com/ridulfo/nino-lang/actions/workflows/on-main.yaml/badge.svg)](https://github.com/ridulfo/nino-lang/actions/workflows/on-main.yaml)

-**Tiny speedy self-hosted compiled functional programming language**
+**Tiny - speedy - self-hosted - compiled - functional**

 Like the [Whippet](https://en.wikipedia.org/wiki/Whippet), this language [will have] the highest running speed of any [language] of its [size].

 The goal is to create a small language that only has the essential features needed to be able to do pretty much anything.
 No bloat.
 This will make [self-hosting](<https://en.wikipedia.org/wiki/Self-hosting_(compilers)>) easier and faster.

-The compiler will transpile source code into [LLVM IR](https://en.wikipedia.org/wiki/LLVM#Intermediate_representation) and then use [Clang](https://en.wikipedia.org/wiki/Clang) to compile it to native code.
+The [compiler](ninoc.c) will transpile source code into [LLVM IR](https://en.wikipedia.org/wiki/LLVM#Intermediate_representation) and then use [Clang](https://en.wikipedia.org/wiki/Clang) to compile it to machine code.
 This will allow us to use the LLVM optimizer and get the best performance possible.
 Probably in the realm of C/C++/rust.

-It will be a functional programming language with a syntax similar to [rust](<https://en.wikipedia.org/wiki/Rust_(programming_language)#Syntax_and_features>) and [oCaml](https://en.wikipedia.org/wiki/OCaml#Code_examples).
-The native types will be those of rust, and the level of side-effect pedanticness will be like oCaml.
+Nino-lang is a bare minimum yet complete functional programming language with a syntax similar to [rust](<https://en.wikipedia.org/wiki/Rust_(programming_language)#Syntax_and_features>) and [OCaml](https://en.wikipedia.org/wiki/OCaml#Code_examples).
+The native types are those of rust, and the level of side-effect pedanticness will be like oCaml.
 That is, side effects such as printing will not have to be wrapped in monads.
-There will be no member functions and variables.

 It will not have a garbage collector (TBD 🤨).